eventhelix/trace-to-sequence-diagram/readme.md

 # Trace Log to Sequence Diagram Conversion

 Browsing through the code traces is an exercise in frustration.
-Applications produce hugh logs that take hours to analyze.
+Applications produce huge logs that take hours to analyze.
 The Python scripts presented here let you visualize the traces as sequence diagrams.
 Interactions between objects are presented visually.